 I quickly ducked into a side street on the other side.
-This block all the way to Montreal was undergoing major intensification.
+This block all the way to Montreal road was undergoing major intensification.
 Perhaps this primed my bias but the folks dropping off or picking up their kids at the Mauril Belanger school on Montgomery didn't feel like the old working-class Vanier.
 Whatever Saturday program was offered here seem geared to a different social strata.

 I wanted some Ethiopian from Habesha but the restaurant wasn't open.
 So I stepped inside Royal Prince just a block away.
 Since Ottawa has a large French-speaking minority, most Caribbean restaurants here were Haitian instead of Jamaican.
 Nevertheless, Prince also offered some Jamaican dishes like Jerk Chicken.
 I don't know if these were any good because they weren't yet ready for lunch.
 On the recommendation of the owner/chef, I opted for a curry goat entrée ($15.99).